 HEPA– This is a high-efficiency particulate absorbent filter that’s designed to grab allergens and eliminate polluted air conditions that are problematic for allergy sufferers.
 The HEPA filters need to trap at least 99.97% of the particles in the air flowing through the air conditioning system.

-American Air can be depended upon to clean your registers, ductwork, and vents, as well as maintaining the allergen air filters in your home.
-Count on us to improve the quality of air for you and your family, so allergens won't get the best of you.
-We'll ensure the filters are running smoothly, so you can always breathe pure air and leave your allergy symptoms behind.
-If you or someone in your family suffers from allergies with your air conditioning running, consider calling us at 772-934-8595 or contact us through our website.
-There's no reason you should have to live without cooler air just to find relief from your allergies.
+American Air Cares can be depended upon to clean your registers, ductwork, and vents, as well as maintaining the allergen air filters in your home.
+Count on us to improve the quality of air for you and your family, so allergens won’t get the best of you.
+We’ll ensure the filters are running smoothly, so you can always breathe pure air and leave your allergy symptoms behind.
+There’s no reason you should have to live without cooler air just to find relief from your allergies.
+The professionals in air conditioning service in Port St. Lucie, and surrounding areas, at American Air Cares can help!